Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

-\begin{proposition}\cite[Proposition~7.6.4 ]{bjorner} Let $L$ be a geometric lattice.
-We have that $|\tilde\chi(\OO(L))|=|\mu(\hat{0},\hat{1})|$, the m\"obius function, and this quantity is also equal to the number of descending chains. \end{proposition} Notice that this implies that the number of descending chains is independent of the ordering of the atoms. \begin{example} Let $M$ be the matroid given by the affine point configuration in the left part of Figure \ref{fig:matroid}.
-The lattice of flats together with two descending chains are shown in the center.
-To the right we have the M\"obius function computation.
+Notice that this implies that the number of descending chains is independent of the ordering of the atoms. \begin{example} Let $M$ be the matroid given by the affine point configuration in the left part of Figure \ref{fig:matroid}.
+The lattice of flats together with two descending chains are shown right next.
+We include the whole M\"obius function computation and the order complex which is a graph.

 \end{example}